 How to Use Aloe Vera for Hair

-You could add aloe vera gel to products that are meant to be washed out of your hair such as a hair mask or conditioner.
+You could blend aloe vera into products that are meant to be washed out of your hair such as a hair mask, conditioner or mild shampoo.

-Making an aloe vera hair mask that is mainly aloe vera gel for a hydrating boost to your hair is also easy.
+Making an aloe vera hair mask that is mainly composed of the gel for a hydrating boost to your hair is also easy.

-Some people even use aloe in the place of styling gel though I would not really recommend that.
+Some people even use aloe vera in the place of styling gel though I would not strongly recommend that.
 Aloe can create a film once dried that might not work for those with thin or fine hair.
+I have fine hair and do use small amounts of aloe vera successfully on my hair when it seems dry.

 After all a healthy scalp is essential for healthy hair.

-Though rare, some people may be allergic to aloe, so doing a patch test inside your wrist or a less visible spot on the body is recommended if you have not previously applied aloe vera to your skin.
+Though rare, some people may be allergic to aloe, so doing a patch test on the inside of your wrist or a less visible spot on the body is recommended if you have not previously applied aloe vera to your skin.

 It’s important to keep in mind that aloe vera may cause mild sun sensitivity.
 Avoiding UV sun exposure right after application would be wise.